Measure-valued growth processes in continuous space and growth properties starting from an infinite interface: Growth dynamics at the front edge - A backwards in time viewpoint

-In order to show Theorem~\ref{thm:growth_taux_linear}, we make use of the dual process associated to the $\infty$-parent SLFV, and define an equivalent of $\overrightarrow{\tau}\!_{x}$ for the $\infty$-parent ancestral process.
-In order to do so, we first introduce a slight generalisation of the $\infty$-parent ancestral process which allows to take single points as initial conditions.
+First, we reformulate Theorem~\ref{thm:speed_growth_infty_slfv} in terms of the growth properties of the $\infty$-parent ancestral process.
+Recall that $\mathcal{E}^{cf}$ is the set of all finite unions of measurable connected subsets of $\rtwo$ with positive and finite Lebesgue measure.
+Because we shall need to start our ancestral process from single points $(x,0)$, which are \textit{not} an element of $\mathcal{E}^{cf}$ (since they do not have positive Lebesgue measure), let us introduce a slight generalisation of the $\infty$-parent ancestral process which allows us to take such points as initial conditions.
 This process is defined on the state space